gmc-code/PC-app-development/docs/Anvil/hailstone_numbers.rst

 Info
 ----------------

-| Drag and drop a *label* component onto the form.
+| Drag and drop a *label* component onto the column panel.
 | In the properties panel: name section, set the **name** to **info**.
 | In the properties panel: text section, set the **font_size** to 16.
 | In the properties panel: text section, set the **text** to text below.